-Composition: The personal information module will be composed of a submodule listing the user's registered age and the physician who has access to the patient's data.
-Another submodule allows the user to search for a physician or clinic that they are affiliated with.
+Composition: The personal information module will be composed of a submodule listing the user's email, registered age or text field for entry, registered gender or text field for entry and the physician who has access to the patient's data.

 Uses/Interactions: The patient may use the personal information page to view and modify their personal information and search for a physician within the list of registered physicians within the system.

-Resources: The personal information page must have access to the internet in order to access the patient's information within the database and write the information to the page.
-Processing: The patient's personal information will be stored in a secure and encrypted database associated with a unique user identification number (henceforth, user ID) upon their registration.
+Resources: The personal information page must have access to the internet to access the patient's information within the database and write the information to the page.

+Processing: Upon registration, the patient's personal information will be stored in a secure and encrypted database associated with a unique user identification number (henceforth, user ID).
 The information will then be written to the personal information page every time the user accesses it.
-The search function will draw from the database of physicians registered with the system.
-Search results will be determined by searching within the database to identify physicians whose personal or clinic names best match the user's input.
+The dropdown menu within the signup module will display all registered physicians.
+Users may also be able to change passwords within this module by modifying the record in the database.